 1)The data must be spread across all the participants of the network;

 2) All participants must reach a consensus on this data.

 On top of it, the necessity of storing a large amount of data imposes some additional limitations.
 As a result, we have two factors, which eventually lead to the slower performance of the system.
 In this way, Bitcoin’s throughput is as low as around 3 tps.

 Confirmation time issue

-Nevertheless, it’s worth noting that problem with capacity and confirmation delays in such decentralized networks as Bitcoin, Litecoin and Ethereum are almost resolved, by virtue of such solutions as payment channels and Lightning network.
+Nevertheless, it’s worth noting that problems with capacity and confirmation delays in such decentralized networks as Bitcoin, Litecoin, and Ethereum are almost resolved, by virtue of such solutions as payment channels and the Lightning network.

 Whereas some consensus protocols do not solve the very problem of the network throughput but considerably increase the performance factor.
 In this way, the Bitshares protocol allows a fully decentralized payment network to compete against centralized services, such as Visa and Mastercard, even today.